The 8 Best Resorts for Christmas Vacation

 Whether you’re dreaming of a white Christmas or a warm-weather one (hey, string lights don’t have to be limited to evergreens), there’s one thing you absolutely need: a vacation.
-Instead of hosting the whole extended family or sleeping on a trundle at your mom’s, why not get out of town to one of these sophisticated resorts that know how to do holiday cheer.
+Instead of hosting the whole extended family or sleeping on a trundle at your mom’s, why not get out of town to one of these best resorts for Christmas vacation that know how to do holiday cheer.

 With daytime temps well into the 70s during the holidays, you can spend your mornings lounging by the pool and your evenings (which dip into the 50s) practicing your triple axel at the ice-skating rink.
 Yep, you read that correctly.
 While we thought “desert ice skating” was an oxymoron, this Southwestern resort somehow pulls it off (magic?) along with other classic Christmas festivities—Santa visits, an enchanting train ride and so much more—which you can partake in without the parka.